esa-kian/esa-kian/README.md

 - 💬 Ask me about anything, I am happy to help :smile:
 - 📬 How to reach me: [Let's get in touch!][linkedin]
 - 🧗 I try to: Go beyond and push the boundaries!
-- ⚡ Fun fact: I love working by myself.
+- ⚡ Tell me the best book you have read.

 <br>